francescocartelli/surveys-web-app/README.md

-Response body: An array of objects, each describing a survey, for a completed user form.
+<b>Response body:</b> An array of objects, each describing a survey, for a completed user form.

 ```